rhedin/Abe_eliasdb/README.md

 ---------------
 - A design document which describes the different components of the graph database.
 [Link](https://devt.de/krotik/eliasdb/src/master/eliasdb_design.md)
 - A reference for the EliasDB query language EQL.
 [Link](https://devt.de/krotik/eliasdb/src/master/eql.md)
+- A reference for the EliasDB's support for GraphQL.
+[Link](https://devt.de/krotik/eliasdb/src/master/graphql.md)
 - A quick overview of what you can do when you embed EliasDB in your own Go project.
 [Link](https://devt.de/krotik/eliasdb/src/master/embedding.md)

 License